Jump to content

 • ARIA labels for screen readers

 Custom translations: Easily add your own languages by loading JSON or YAML translation files via data attributes or JavaScript options.
-The player automatically detects the HTML attribute lang and loads the appropriate translations.
+The player automatically detects the HTML lang attribute and loads the appropriate translations.

 Installation

-Build from source code
+Compiling from source code

 First, build the player: